rui-sz/rui-sz/index.md

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.

-## Research Projects

-### Personal Crawler

-I've established a crawler project to collect enough data for my personal research usage. [my crawler](https://rui-sz.github.io/crawler)

-### Anomaly Detection

-Recently, according to requirements of my work in TikTok, I have been doing work on Anomaly Detection.
-And it will last for a long time, so I established a project [Anomaly Detection](https://rui-sz.github.io/anomaly-detection) to track on the progress in this area.